openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 - The project is accompanied by comprehensive technical documentation and tutorials, aimed at facilitating adoption.

 # Communication Channels
-_If already exists, include a list of project's official communication channels (slack, irc, mailing lists)._

 GitHub Issues in the project's repository are enabled and publicly available.
 The project does not currently have any additional communication channels.

 # Project Website
-_If exists, include a link to project's website._

 # Social Media
-_If exists, include links to social media accounts._

 Elia made a short video to introduce the concept of SSI to newcomers: https://eliagroup.sharepoint.com/:v:/s/InnovationTeam/EUfrphynLWlLsMhJ8mMkjboBxIHTyyoy3RqGalcdFGqn-g?e=JcYOLU

 # Financial Sponsorship
-_Include any existing financial sponsorship._

 Elia has funded the development of the project and is currently funding maintenance and minor feature development, in the context of initiatives which are ongoing through 2023.
 Furthermore, Elia has made funding available for any changes required for the project to be donated to the OWF.